PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/luaaction.rst

   addAction(AllRule(), LuaAction(lua_route_tc_to_abuse_pool))

 If the YAML configuration is used, there are three different ways of calling a Lua function.
-The first option is to declare the Lua function in a global Lua file that will loaded before the YAML configuration is parsed.
+The first option is to declare the Lua function in a global Lua file that will be loaded before the YAML configuration is parsed.
 This is done by creating a Lua file with the exact same name as the YAML configuration one, but with a ``.lua`` extension.
 See :doc:`../reference/yaml-settings` for more information.
 For example, creating a file named ``/etc/dnsdist/dnsdist.lua`` containing: